puzzle/ansible-training/content/labs/04.0/_index.en.md

 weight: 40
 ---

-In this lab we’ll get used to writing and running ansible playbooks.
+In this lab we’ll get used to writing and running Ansible playbooks.

 ### Task 1